Cressage: Landmarks

-The parish's war memorial, in the form of a granite 'wheel' or Celtic cross, stands at the village's main road junction on the A458.
+The parish's war memorial, in the form of a granite wheel or Celtic cross, stands at the village's main road junction on the A458.

 Amenities

-Cressage had a public house, "The Eagles" which was shut down early 2008, but reopened December 2009.
-It was once again shut down in early 2015 and sold at auction.
-It currently remains closed.
+Cressage had a public house, The Eagles, which was shut down early 2008, but reopened December 2009.
+It shut again in early 2015 and was sold on at auction.

-The Anglican church, "Christ Church" holds regular services.
+The ancient church in Cressage was a chapelry of Cound and was dedicated to St Sampson.
+Its position close to the river made it liable to flooding and so, in 1841, it was replaced by the present building sited somewhat further from the water.
+The exact whereabouts of the original church are lost.
+Anglican church, Christ Church is on Harley Road.
+It holds infrequent services, is normally locked and is currently in the process of closure.
+However, burials continue in the graveyard.

-There is a small village store and a health centre.
+There is a primary school, village hall, village shop, social club and a medical practice.

 Notable people

 Among the village's well-known inhabitants was Admiral Sir Herbert Annesley Packer, who was born in the village on 9 October 1894.